terasakisatoshi/PPN.jl/README.md

 - NMS algorithm is partially taken from ChainerCV project.
 - Demo script that takes image from camera and visualize its result is taken from VideoIO.jl.
 See [function play](https://github.com/JuliaIO/VideoIO.jl/blob/master/src/VideoIO.jl) for more detail.
 - Constructing neural network techniquie is taken from Chainer and Flux.
-- Image processing scripts can be refered from Images.jl
+- Some image processing utils can be refered from Images.jl